allenai/s2-folks/examples/download_pmids/README.md

     ./run.sh

 The entire example is dockerized for consistency regardless of host environments.
-If you are unfamiliar with Docker, you can learn about it on https://docker-curriculum.com/ or you can translate the steps in the [Dockerfile] to your own preferred python environment (i.e. virtualenv, pyenv, conda).
+If you are unfamiliar with Docker, you can learn about it on https://docker-curriculum.com/ or you can translate environmental details in the [Dockerfile] to your own preferred python environment (i.e. virtualenv, pyenv, conda).
+It's really just a few dependencies in requirements.txt

 [Dockerfile]: ./Dockerfile